Skip to content

 Given it’s a public indoor space, the major concern you should have is to make sure that it’s open on the day you want to plan your session.

-Opening hours
+Opening Hours

 Also, you should check their online calendar and see if there is any reception scheduled.
 You don’t want many people in your pictures, and you wouldn’t want to disturb a couple getting married!

-The Lightning and Makeup
+The Lighting and Makeup

 So a bright day would be better.

-And finally, being surrounded by plenty of other photography spots outside the Landmark Center (indoors or outdoors), gives you the possibility to pick an extra place to have different kinds of pictures.
+And finally, being surrounded by plenty of other photography spots outside the Landmark Center (indoors or outdoors) gives you the possibility to pick an extra place to have different kinds of pictures.

 historic concord exchange